guerrinharj/gpgc-api/README.md

 - Make sure each of your `.env` host is set as `db`
 - If you're loading your environment variable from `.env.production` you can always write "production" after the shell scripts.
 - If you're not installing for the first time, don't overwrite archives
+- If you're installing a new gem, be always sure to rebuild.

 ### Build the container and start the DB